List of Masonic buildings

 Most of the buildings on this list were purpose-built to house Masonic lodge meetings and ritual activities.
 In a few cases, Masonic bodies converted existing landmark buildings to Masonic use.
 Also included are buildings constructed by the Freemasons as part of their charitable endeavors (such as hospitals and schools).
-This list is intended to include any building having some form of landmark status such as being listed on a heritage registers, and other notable ones as well.
+This list is intended to include any building having some form of landmark status such as being listed on heritage registers, and other notable ones as well.